 Stress fractures of fibula are common in runners and can present with pain and swelling just above the ankle.
 How can you tell you have a fibula stress fracture, and what do you do about it?
+We discuss the typical presentation and treatment options.

 Where is the fibula?